tinyjin/flutter_text_selection_controls/text_selection_controls/README.md

 ## Windows, Linux and MacOS platforms + Web

-The ```text_selection_controls:``` package is safe to use with these platforms even though the text selection tool bar does not show when a text is highlighted.
+The ```text_selection_controls:``` package is deisgned for android and iOS applications but also note that it is still safe to use with these platforms even though the text selection tool bar does not show when a text is highlighted.
 The code will not break when used in these platforms, that's  if you are creating a hybrid application target all both mobile, web and desktop devices.